 In contrast, workplace mediation can restore harmony between colleagues and teams quickly at low cost.
-It supports people through a fair process to address problems together and agree a way forward.
+It supports people through a short, fair process to address problems together and agree a way forward.

 A lasting solution

 Mediation gives colleagues an opportunity to be heard and to listen.
 They are able to get a better understanding about what has happened and why.
 It provides a chance to re-set a relationship, come to a decision, or agree an action plan to address a problem.
 Solutions that people create together through mediation are more likely to last.

 As mediation can be challenging, we always work as a pair to provide excellent support to clients.
 Our professional but warm approach and focused meetings give the best chance of a positive, lasting outcome.